-For those really wanting to stock up, 5-liter bottles are also available direct to consumers as an a la carte purchase.
+For those really wanting to stock up, five-liter bottles are also available direct to consumers as an a la carte purchase.

 Located in the Sonoma Valley wine country, The Olive Press is committed to sustainable olive growing and old-world milling practices.
-Perhaps one of the most award-winning olive oil companies, The Olive Press has received more than 600 awards since 2001, including over 20 in 2019 alone.
+Perhaps one of the most award-winning olive oil companies, The Olive Press has received more than 1,000 awards since 2001.

-For those who live locally or are visiting wine country, The Olive Press hosts tasting events by reservation at its on-site tasting room.
+For those who live locally or are visiting wine country, The Olive Press hosts tasting events by reservation at its tasting rooms in Sonoma and Napa.
 For those wanting to experience its award-winning, olive oil at home, you can become an annual Club Member and receive quarterly shipments per year of the freshest oil hand-selected by the company's miller.

-Members will be notified about what is in their upcoming delivery approximately two weeks before the shipment goes out and can make substitutions or additions as they wish.
-The average cost of each shipment will vary but is around $65 and typically contains three bottles ranging from 100 milliliters to 500 milliliters (i.e. two 500-milliliter bottles and one 250-milliliter bottle).
+Members will be notified about what is in their upcoming delivery before the shipment goes out and can make substitutions or additions as they wish.
+The average cost of each shipment will vary but is around $65 plus shipping and typically contains three bottles ranging from 100 milliliters to 500 milliliters (i.e. two 500-milliliter bottles and one 250-milliliter bottle).

 In addition to its multi-award winning Arbequina Extra Virgin Olive Oil, try The Olive Press' unique flavored oils such as Jalapeno Oil, Blood Orange Oil, and Lime Olive Oil, along with the selection of infused herb oils.

 Due to a fastidious process of harvesting, milling, and storing, each bottle of Kosterina extra virgin olive oil consistently has over 400 milligrams of polyphenols per kilogram, making this oil among the highest in polyphenols compared to other olive oils on the market.
-Kosterina’s discounted subscription options are available for three or six bottles (in either 375-milliliter or 500-milliliter bottle size) for delivery monthly, bimonthly, or every three months.
-(Note: 500-milliliter bottles are priced at about $25 per bottle for three-bottle subscriptions and even lower for six-bottle bundles.)
+Kosterina’s discounted subscription options are available for three or six bottles for delivery monthly, bimonthly, or every three months.
+(Note: 500-milliliter bottles are priced at about $25 per bottle for three-bottle subscriptions and even lower for six-bottle bundles).

 Especially Puglia has partnered with Food52 to form a CSA-style buying program through its Adopt-a-Tree subscription, which supports local farmers and olive oil producers in Puglia, Italy.
 All olive oil is sourced from small-scale sustainable organic family farms in Puglia, where the olives are harvested by hand and pressed immediately to produce some of the best olive oil in the world.

-Choose to adopt a tree from one of the four groves run by Especially Puglia and receive a 3-liter container of fresh, single-harvest extra virgin olive oil, a handmade ceramic carafe, a funnel for refilling, and a certificate of adoption detailing information about your tree.
+Choose to adopt a tree from one of the four groves run by Especially Puglia and receive a 3-liter container of fresh, single-harvest extra virgin olive oil and a certificate of adoption detailing information about your tree.
 The best part?
-It will all be packaged in a handmade wooden gift box.
-While the 3 liters of olive oil you receive isn’t all from your specific tree, it has certainly made its contribution.
+You can choose to have it packaged in a handmade wooden gift box, or opt for a fusti (an stainless steel dispenser).
+While the three liters of olive oil you receive isn’t all from your specific tree, it has certainly made its contribution.